carryingtheflame/ChatBuilder/README.md

 ## Troubleshooting

 ### Button Label Not Displaying Correctly
-If the scissors button label (✂️) is showing up as odd characters instead of as emoji, change the character set of your browser to UTF-8.
+If the scissors button label (✂️) is showing up as odd characters instead of as an emoticon, change the character set of your browser to UTF-8.

 Need clarification, having other issues, or have ideas for improvement?
 Write me at <carryingtheflame@protonmail.com>.